 It is necessary to establish mechanisms for reporting information to the appropriate personnel within an organization, according to the nature and degree of the control deficiencies identified through ongoing monitoring or separate evaluations to be appropriately addressed.
-These mechanisms include procedures for reporting to management, the board of directors, corporate auditors and other parties.
+These mechanisms include procedures for reporting to the management, the board of directors, corporate auditors and other parties.

-In relation to the reliability of financial reporting, ongoing monitoring might include, for example, individual operational departments checking ledger against actual volumes manufactured, on inventory or sold; or relevant personnel monitoring the accuracy and completeness of the inventory counts determined through regular inventory procedures. separate evaluations would include financial accounting audit performed by the internal audit department, corporate auditors or audit committee and other parties that serve as the monitoring functions within an organization to verify the reliability of all or a part of financial reporting.
+Note: In relation to the reliability of financial reporting, ongoing monitoring might include, for example, individual operational departments checking ledger against actual volumes of products manufactured, of inventory, or of products sold; or relevant personnel monitoring the accuracy and completeness of the inventory counts determined through regular inventory procedures.
+Separate evaluations would include financial accounting audit performed by the internal audit department, corporate auditors or audit committee and other parties that serve as the monitoring functions within an organization to verify the reliability of all or a part of financial reporting.